Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • If the color starts to change quickly but the sugar hasn’t fully melted yet, lower the heat.
 Then gently push the undissolved sugar crystals towards the melted sugar with a heatproof spatula.

 • When the caramel turns amber and all the sugar has melted, remove from the heat.
 In the middle picture, the caramel is almost ready.
-Optional: Add 1 teaspoon (5 g/0.18 oz.) of water to the caramel just before pouring it into the ramekins.
+Optional: Keeping the saucepan far from you, gradually add 2 teaspoons of hot water, stirring constantly to avoid lumps.
 The caramel will bubble up so stir quickly (and carefully) to combine fully.
-If the caramel is lumpy, return to low heat and stir constantly until completely smooth.
+If the caramel is lumpy, return to low heat and stir until completely smooth.

-Adding a little bit of water to the caramel before pouring it into the ramekins will stop the cooking process.
-It will also soften the caramel a little, making it easier to release the caramel sauce when unmolding.
+Adding a little bit of water to the caramel before pouring it into the ramekins will soften the caramel a little, making it easier to release the caramel sauce when unmolding.

 Prepare the custard

-• In a small pot, heat the milk and heavy cream with half of the sugar until warm (not boiling), swirling the pan occasionally.
-You’ll notice steam appearing.
+• In a small saucepan, heat the milk, heavy cream and orange zest (if using) with half of the sugar until warm (not boiling), swirling the pan occasionally.
+You’ll notice steam appearing when swirling the saucepan.
 If using a thermometer, it should register about 71°C (160°F).
-Adding sugar to the milk (and/or cream) before heating it will form a layer at the bottom of the pot and will prevent the milk from sticking to it.
-This will also make the next step easier since there won’t be as much sugar to mix with the egg.

-• In the meantime, gently whisk the egg and remaining sugar in a small bowl just until combined.
+• In the meantime, gently whisk the egg with the remaining sugar in a small bowl just until combined.
 Try not to whisk too much so you don’t incorporate a lot of air bubbles like I did!

-• Temper the egg: Very slowly pour the warm liquids over the egg mixture whilst whisking.
+• Temper the egg: Gradually pour the warm liquids over the egg mixture whilst stirring with a spoon (not a whisk).
 Don’t pour too quickly or you will scramble the egg.
 You want to slowly increase the temperature of the egg.

 Bake the crème caramel